rbohl/liferay-samples/README.md

 4. The blogs are added to all sites in the system except the global site, so that if you've defined a Lunar Resort site or some other site for demonstration, it will be populated with the blog entries as well.
 5. The default site locale is always used for localization.

+## Groovy Scripts

+Contains scripts that can be run from the Liferay Script Console in

+> Control Panel &rarr; Configuration &rarr; Server Administration (_Script_ tab)

+### searchQuery.groovy

+Execute a full text search query on Journal Folders  that are "root" folders (these have a Folder ID of `0`).